Checkmk/checkmk_kube_agent/README.rst

 Features
 --------

-* Officially supports vanilla Kubernetes installations.
-Unofficially also works on other flavors (e.g. AWS EKS, AKS, GKE).
+* Officially supports vanilla Kubernetes installations, Azure Kubernetes Service, AWS Elastic Kubernetes Service and Google Kubernetes Engine.
-* Supports Kubernetes version 1.21 to 1.23
+* Follows the Kubernetes support cycle (latest 3 Kubernetes are officially supported)
 * Works with *Docker* and *containerd*
 * Uses `cAdvisor`_ to collect container metrics
 * Runs the following objects on your cluster: